mageddo/java-examples/observability/micrometer-spring-otlp-registry-app/README.md

-App using Micrometer API and exporting metrics using OLTP Java Agent as exporters
+App using Micrometer API and exporting metrics and traces using OLTP exporter configured via application.properties using Spring

 ## Build